CamiWilliams/captura/README.md

 It will help if you read up on Tomcat and Java Maven to understand this project!

+Note that the following explanation is not perfect, it is just the way I understand it!
+Feel free to propose changes to anything that could use better explanation :)

 ##Setting up your environment
 Once you have STS downloaded, open it and set up your [environment for Tomcat](http://crunchify.com/step-by-step-guide-to-setup-and-install-apache-tomcat-server-in-eclipse-development-environment-ide/).
 Once you see Tomcat under your 'Servers' tab, create a new Maven project and select 'archetype-quickstart' for your Archetype.
 Your GroupID is who owns the project (ie your name) and the ArtifactID is the name of your application.